Applying GitOps Principles to Infrastructure: An overview of tf-controller

 Overview

 Terraform is probably the most used "Infrastructure As Code" tool for building, modifying, and versioning Cloud infrastructure changes.
 It is an Open Source project developed by Hashicorp that uses the HCL language to declare the desired state of Cloud resources.
-The state of the created resources is stored in a file called terraform state.
+The state of the created resources is stored in a file called opentofu state.

 Terraform can be considered a "semi-declarative" tool as there is no built-in automatic reconciliation feature.
 There are several solutions to address this issue, but generally speaking, a modification will be applied using terraform apply